Guidance

 The Private Finance Initiative (PFI) is a form of Public Private Partnership (PPP).
 The initiative enables public and private sectors to work more closely together by making use of private capital and expertise in the provision of public sector infrastructure and services.
 Private Finance Initiative and Public Private Partnership agreements between a private company and a public body are often for long periods, typically 20 to 30 years.

-The Private Finance Initiative and Public Private Partnership agreement will usually provide for the private company to provide a fully maintained asset in return for payment of a unitary charge based on availability, as well as providing ad-hoc services to the public body upon request.
+Under the Private Finance Initiative and Public Private Partnership agreement, the private company will usually provide a fully maintained asset in return for payment of a unitary charge based on availability, as well as providing ad-hoc services to the public body upon request.

 Unitary charge payments made by a public body under a Private Finance Initiative and Public Private Partnership agreement are not treated as payments for a supply of building and construction services.
 The private company is not supplying building and construction services to the public body and so is the end user of those services for the purpose of the reverse charge.
 All supplies of such services to the private company are subject to normal VAT rules and VAT should be charged at the appropriate rate.